 - Health Certificate from Municipal Health Office (Until July 23 only)

-- Negative RT-PCR (swab test) result issued by DOH-accredited testing laboratory (starting July 23)
+- Negative RT-PCR (swab test) result issued by DOH-accredited testing laboratory (starting July 23) (good for 7 days upon issuance)

 - Certificate of Acceptance from Municipal Mayor